Skip to main content

 Commonly called SSDI, this type of disability insurance is included in your Social Security coverage, and the premiums are paid for by a portion of your federal payroll taxes.
 However, unlike other types of coverage that pay for temporary disabilities, SSDI only pays benefits for injuries or illnesses that are expected to be permanent and make you incapable of doing any work of any kind.
 That’s one reason why many people choose not to rely on SSDI alone.
 There are also other limitations.

 Monthly SSDI benefits, which average under $1400 per month, tend to be relatively low compared to the disability benefits available from many private insurance policies.
-On the positive side, SSDI has a generous “benefit period”, which is the length of time benefits can last: if approved, benefit payments last until age 65 (unless your disability resolves itself earlier), at which point you should qualify for Social Security retirement benefits and in some cases, you may also qualify for Supplemental Security Income (SSI).
+On the positive side, SSDI has a generous “benefit period” (the length of time payments can last): if approved, benefit payments last until age 65, unless your disability resolves itself earlier; at that point eligible individuals should qualify for Social Security retirement benefits.
+In some cases, family members may receive auxiliary disability benefits through SSDI if they meet SSA’s relationship, age, and in some cases disability and marital‑status eligibility rules.
+Depending on their circumstances, some people may may also qualify for a related program called Supplemental Security Income (SSI).
+SSI benefits are available to individuals with limited income and resources, providing additional financial support for those who meet the eligibility requirements.

 To see how much you could qualify for, try the Online Benefit Calculator from the Social Security Administration.